7 Lightest Tactical Boots: The Good And Bad

 Insulation: Non-Insulated

-The Tachyons are AR 670-1 compliant and possibly Danner’s most popular tactical boot.
+The Tachyons are possibly Danner’s most popular tactical boot.
 They’ve stated that they have 80 plus years of experience making boots, so when they set out to make a lightweight trainer they created a boot that acts like a shoe, not a shoe that acts like a boot.
+I have friends that have worn these boots and they said they were incredibly lightweight on their feet.
+Keep in mind that if you wear these in rigorous environments, they could start falling apart within a couple of years or less.

 Conclusion